 Dickinson real estate is some of the most expensive in North Dakota, although Dickinson house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dickinson is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Dickinson who work in office and administrative support (15.29%), sales jobs (10.18%), and management occupations (6.74%).
+Overall, Dickinson is a city of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Dickinson who work in office and administrative support (14.24%), sales jobs (10.15%), and management occupations (7.79%).

 The per capita income in Dickinson in 2010 was $36,870, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $147,480 for a family of four.
 However, Dickinson contains both very wealthy and poor people as well.

 Dickinson is a somewhat ethnically-diverse city.
 The people who call Dickinson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dickinson residents report their race to be White, followed by Asian.
+The greatest number of Dickinson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dickinson include Norwegian, Irish, English, and Russian.